bxparks/AceSegment/README.md

 <a name="TemperatureWriter"></a>
 ### TemperatureWriter

-This class supports writing out temperatures in degrees Celcius or Fahrenheit.
+This class supports writing out temperatures in degrees Celsius or Fahrenheit.
 The public methods of this class looks something like this:

 ```C++